Editor’s Note: This post was updated on November 7, 2018, for accuracy and comprehensiveness. It was originally published on March 21, 2017.

 Robert Frost said “Freedom lies in bold action.”

 Truthfully, this is the hard part for a lot of people.
-We read, research, analyze, and plan … but when it comes time to take massive action we struggle.
+We read, research, analyze, and plan … but when it comes time to take bold, massive action we struggle.

 Here’s the good news though: once you form those healthy habits, they have a “snowball effect” that compounds into other healthy behaviors.